Analysis | Three-quarters of Americans know only a few people who support the candidate they themselves oppose

 It is by no means uncommon for pollsters to hear from people who fit into the dark-purple sections of the above charts.
 One of the more common complaints when a poll is released (beyond “no one ever polls me”) is “this can’t be true; no one I know supports Trump/Biden/whatever thing.”
 We are a nation of Apocryphal Pauline Kaels.

 But it is true that many Americans actually don’t know anyone who supports a political candidate they oppose.
-After the 2016 election, The Post and our partners at the Schar School asked voters how many people in their social circles voted for the presidential candidate they themselves had opposed.
+After the 2016 election, The Washington Post and its partners at the Schar School asked voters how many people in their social circles voted for the presidential candidate they themselves had opposed.
 Seven-in-10 supporters of both Trump and Hillary Clinton said that a lot of their friends voted for the same candidate.
 Three-in-10 Clinton voters and a quarter of Trump voters said they knew no one who’d supported the other candidate.

 What was particularly interesting in the wake of the 2016 election was to look at how people actually voted.
 Precinct-level data showed that, on average, a quarter of voters in each state lived in a precinct where one candidate or the other won by 50 percentage points.